 Use Fresh Garlic

-Three crushed cloves are added to the corn and fresh veggies and three more cloves are added to the dressing with the olive oil, seasoned rice vinegar, lime juice, lime zest and spices.
+Three crushed cloves are added to the corn and fresh veggies and three more cloves are added to the dressing with olive oil, seasoned rice vinegar, lime juice, lime zest and spices.

 If fresh garlic isn't available, garlic powder can be substituted.
 Use about ¼ teaspoon of garlic powder for each clove of garlic.